The Carpet and Wallpaper Installer

 A year went by.

-By this time, Roy felt that he had made more progress in the past twelve months than in the previous fourteen years that he had been in the bakery business.
+By this time, Roy felt that he had made more progress in the past twelve months than in the previous fourteen years that he had been in the carpet and wallpaper business.

 The Park